hardy-pham/Inertial-Guidance-Dev-System/README.md

 ## Usage
 1. Establish all necessary wire connections
     1. Connect Raspberry Pi with a monitor through the HDMI port
-    2. Connect the LSM6DS3 sensor with the Raspberry Pi
+    2. Connect the LSM6DS3 sensor with the Raspberry Pi using the follow connection outline:
         - ![alt tag](http://i.imgur.com/7PjFGzD.png)
     3. Connect power to Raspberry Pi
         - Note: Be sure to connect the Raspberry Pi to the monitor first before powering it on to avoid resolution errors

 2. Download the repository onto the Raspberry Pi
     1. Open the terminal